kunal144/E-commerce/README.md

 ### Product Listing

-Our website boasts a diverse range of products, each presented with captivating images, detailed descriptions, and transparent pricing.
+My website boasts a diverse range of products, each presented with captivating images, detailed descriptions, and transparent pricing.
 Users can sort products by category, price range, or ratings, enhancing their shopping experience.

 ### Shopping Cart Management